-See the JDBC 2.0 API at the Sun Developer Network at http://developers.sun.com/.
+See the JDBC 2.0 API at http://java.sun.com/products/jdbc/jdbcse2.html for more details.

 Using Transact-SQL queries with COMPUTE clause

 jConnect for JDBC supports Transact-SQL queries that include a COMPUTE clause.
 A COMPUTE clause allows you to display detail and summary results in one select statement.
 The summary row appears following the detail rows of a specific group.
 For example: